craftcms/docs/docs/5.x/extend/plugin-guide.md

 If this is your first time setting up a plugin, consider using the [Generator](generator.md)—it will prompt you for all of the required information, and leave you with a nicely-organized workspace.

 <p><Generator component="plugin" /></p>

+The remainder of this section covers the outcome of the choices you’ll make when using the Generator—but you won’t need to follow any instructions that involve creating files or folders.
 :::

 To create a plugin, create a new directory for it somewhere on your computer.
 A common approach is to store them in a `~/dev/` folder alongside your Craft projects: